-B. If applicable, the State operating agency representative with whom CMS should communicate regarding the waiver is: Last Name:
+B. If applicable, the state operating agency representative with whom CMS should communicate regarding the waiver is:

-2 7
+Last Name:

 First Name:

 Title:

-Thue.

 Agency:

 Address:

+11441033

 Address 2:

-City:
+City: Γ

-S4-4

-State: Mississippi

-State: Zip: Mississippi
+State: Mississinni

-Mississippi

-Zip: Mississippi Ext: TTY

-Zip: Mississippi Ext: TTY
+Zip: Mississippi

+zip.

-Zip: Phone: Mississippi Ext: TTY
+Phone:

-Zip: Phone: Mississippi Ext: TTY
+Ext: TTY

+Fax:

+E-mail:

+0 4 41 and an

-8. Authorizing Signature
+8. Authorizing S ignature

-This document, together with Appendices A through J, constitutes the State's request for a waiver under §1915(c) of the Social Security Act.
-The State assures that all materials referenced in this waiver application (including standards, licensure and certification requirements) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments.

-Upon approval by CMS, the waiver application serves as the State's authority to provide home and community-based waiver services to the specified target groups.
-The State attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified in Section 6 of the request.
+Security Act.
+The state certification requireme if applicable, from the Medicaid agency to Cl Upon approval by CM services to the specifie er with Appendices A through J, constitutes the state's request for a waiver under §1915(c) of the Social e assures that all materials referenced in this waiver application (including standards, licensure and ents) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the MS in the form of waiver amendments.
+S, the waiver application serves as the state's authority to provide home and community-based waiver and target groups.
+The state attests that it will abide by all provisions of the approved waiver and will he waiver in accordance with the assurances specified in Section 5 and the additional requirements specified uest.

 Signature: Margaret Wilson

 State Medicaid Director or Designee

 Submission Date: Sep 14, 2018

-Note: The Signature and Submission State Medicaid Director submits the n Date fields will be automatically completed when the application.
+Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

 Last Name:

 Johnson

-First Name: Paulette
+First Name:

+Application for 191 15(c) HCBS Waiver: MS.0355.R04.00 - Oct 01, 2018 age 18 of 206

+Paulette

 Title:

-Nurse Office Director, Long Term Ca re
+Nurse Office Director, Long Term Care

+Agency:

-Agency: Mississippi Division of Medicaid
+Mississippi Division of Medicaid

-Address:

-Walter Sillers Building, Suite 1000
+Address: Walter Sillers Building, Suite 1000

 Address 2:

 550 High Street

 City:

 Jackson

 State: Mississippi

 Zip: 39201

+37201

+Phone:

-Phone: (601) 359-5514 Ext: TTY
+(601) 359-5514 Ext: TTY

 Fax:

+I da.
 (601) 359-9521

-E-mail:

-Attachments Paulette.Johnson@medicaid.ms.gov

-Attachment #1: Transition Plan

-Check the box next to any of the following changes from the current approved waiver.
-Check all boxes that apply.

-- Replacing an approved waiver with this waiver. - Combining waivers. - Splitting one waiver into two waivers. - Eliminating a service. - Adding or decreasing an individual cost limit pertaining to eligibility. - Adding or decreasing limits to a service or a set of services, as specified in Appendix C. - Reducing the unduplicated count of participants (Factor C). - Adding new, or decreasing, a limitation on the number of participants served at any point in time. - Making any changes that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority.
+E-mail: Attachments Paulette.Johnson@medicaid.ms.gov Attachments T unitered of motion (a) medical and a go Attachment #1: Tran o any of the following changes from the current approved waiver.
+Check all boxes that apply. oproved waiver with this waiver.
+Combining waiv aiver into two waivers.
+Eliminating a se easing an individual cost limit pertaining to eligibility. easing an individual cost mine pertaining to enginity.
+Reducing the unduplicated count of participants (Factor C).
+Adding new, or decreasing, a limitation on the number of participants served at any point in time. anges that could result in some participants losing eligibility or being transferred to anot her waiver or another Medicaid authority.
 Making any changes that could result in reduced services to participants.

-Specify the transition plan for the waiver:

-No transition plan is requested.
+Specify the transition plan for the waiver: No transition plan is r requested.